 What is Tire Rotation?

 This is because the front and rear tires experience different levels of friction, load, and stress due to factors like acceleration, braking, and cornering forces.
+Without rotation, the tires would wear out unevenly, with some tires becoming bald while others still have plenty of tread depth remaining.

 Regular tire rotation offers several benefits: